data-psl/data-psl.github.io/preparatory-week.md

 ---

 This year, the transverse program for data sciences of PSL proposes two preparatory weeks :
-- [The first](#Preparatory-week-on-machine-learning,-spark-and-ethics)  (starting the 30th of August)  focuses on basics in math and data science.
+- [The first one](#Preparatory-week-on-machine-learning,-spark-and-ethics)  (starting the 30th of August)  focuses on basics in math and data science.
 The students will follow it **remotely and autonomously**.
 For each part, video lectures, exercise sheets and lab sessions (Python notebooks) will be provided.
 - The second week (6 to  11 Sept.
 2021) provides   an introduction to machine learning, data managment, and the  ethics of data science.